petercrona/Refunc/README.md

 If you look at the above example and get scared or confused, don't worry!
 This is the core code, it is not how you are intended to use it.
+Just notice that the three lines that make up the model are very simple and ignorant of any observable behavior.

 Have a look at the React examples for how it is used in real life.
 It's pretty fancy!

 To sum up, Mvsplit allows you to make your models observable.
 But while coding your models, you can completely ignore that they are observable.
 No need to mess with state.